 Checking out the stores’ sales flyers in advance can let you know exactly when and where to go to tackle your back to school list.
 Planning around sales is an easy way to save when it comes to back to school.

 Need to house your funds somewhere?
-With SoFi Money®, there are no account fees (subject to change) and you can take advantage of other money-saving perks like unlimited reimbursed ATM fees.
+With SoFi Money®, there are no account fees (subject to change) and you can take advantage of other money-saving perks like no ATM fees at 55,000+ ATMs worldwide.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.